-8. The SPSO provides the independent review service for the Scottish Welfare Fund.
-She carries out independent reviews of decisions councils make on community care and crisis grant applications2, and has the powers to change part or all of the council's decision or tell the council to make a new decision.
+- 8 The SPSO provides the independent review service for the Scottish Welfare Fund.
+She carries out independent reviews of decisions councils make on community care and crisis grant applications2, and has the powers to change part or all of the council's decision or tell the council to make a new decision. - 1 The complaints standards amendments in 2010 by the Public Services Reform (Scotland) Act 2010 - 2 Community care grants are made to help people on a low income live independently in the community or to help people maintain their home in the face of exceptional pressure.
+Crisis grants are made to help people cope with unexpected expenses arising out of an emergency or disaster.